 Understanding the Youden Plot

-If random errors are significantly larger than systematic errors, the points should cluster in an approximate circle around the Manhattan median.
+If random errors are much larger than systematic errors, the points should cluster in an approximate circle around the Manhattan median.
 If systematic errors are larger than random errors, we’d expect to see clustering around the 45 degree line, forming an elliptical pattern with most readings in the (+ +) and (- -) quadrants.

 For any point, the length of a line projection traveling from that point to the 45 degree line, perpendicular to the 45 degree line, is proportional to random error.
 The distance from the Manhattan median to the point where that projection meets the 45 degree line is proportional to systematic error due to the analyst.